USS Canopus (AS-9): World War II, 1941-1942

 The crew continued to care for small craft and equipment of the Army and Navy, or were attached to the improvised naval battalion which fought on Bataan.
 The ship's launches were converted into miniature gunboats dubbed Mickey Mouse Battleships, and attacked the Japanese moving south near the shore.
 Upon the surrender of Bataan on the night of 8–9 April 1942, Canopus was ordered scuttled in Mariveles Bay, Bataan, to deny her use to the enemy.
 On 9 April, she was backed off into deep water under her own power and the crew scuttled the ship and abandoned ship.

 Of the Canopus crew, 221 were evacuated to Corregidor on 28 February 1942 and served with the Marines' 1st, 2nd, and 3rd Battalions on beach defenses.
 The final 327 crewmen were also evacuated to Corregidor and served in the 4th Marine Regiment's 4th Battalion Reserves (Provisional) which fought during the final battle for the island fortress.
 Nearly all Canopus crewmen were captured at the fall of Corregidor and spent the rest of the war in Japanese prisoner of war (POW) camps in the Philippines and the Asian mainland.
 Some of the captured crew were killed on 14 December 1944 in the Palawan massacre.

 A total of 212 crewmen were declared killed or missing in action.
 In 1944, Japanese salvage ships Kamikaze Maru No. 7 and Kamikaze Maru No. 5 unsuccessfully tried to raise her.

+On 3 May 1942, Canopus former commanding officer, Commander (later Rear Admiral) Earl Sackett, was evacuated from Corregidor aboard the submarine USS Spearfish.
+After a perilous 17 day journey, Sackett arrived at Freemantle Harbour in Australia.
+He was then assigned as commander the submarine repair facility at San Diego and later served on the staff of Admiral Chester Nimitz at Pearl Harbor.
+Sackett retired from the Navy in January 1947.